-Jennie's father, John, was the first permanent white settler, who came here in the spring of 1873 to establish a trading post along side the Santa Fe Trail.
+Jennie's father, John, was the first permanent settler in Lakin.
+He arrived in the spring of 1873 and established a trading post in an abandoned dugout beside the railroad.

 The complex consists of the museum building and annex, The White House, the School House, The Santa Fe Depot, the Farm Machinery building, and the Round Barn, totaling over 20,000 square feet of historical displays.